paulorenato/coursera-getting-and-cleaning-data/CodeBook.md

 6       1   WALKING_UPSTAIRS      -0.35470803     -0.002320265      -0.01947924          -0.9563670
 ```

 The dataset **tidy.txt** contains 180 rows and 68 columns.
-The first two columns correspond to the Subject and Actvity, whereas the remaining 66 contain average of the *mean* and *std* (standard deviation) variables in the original data set (i.e 33 for means and 33 for stds).
-There are 30 subjects an 6 activities in the datashet resulting on a total of  30x6 = 180 rows.
+The first two columns correspond to the Subject and Actvity, whereas the remaining 66 contain average of the *mean* and *std* (standard deviation) for variables in the original data set (i.e 33 for means and 33 for stds).
+There are 30 subjects an 6 activities in the dataset resulting in a total of 30x6 = 180 rows.

 ### Variable Definitions
 **Subject**
 A number between 1 and 30 identifying one of the thirty participants in the study.

 **Activity**
-One of the six activities being performed by the subject when the measurement was performed.
+A string specifying one of the six activities being performed by the subject when the measurement was taken.
 Possible values:
 * WALKING
 * WALKING_UPSTAIRS
 * WALKING_DOWNSTAIRS